datagrok/subcommander/README.md

 - Package may be installed system-wide by package manager/pip/easy\_install,
 - Separate logic of context discovery into an included subcommand, not part of main executable.

+However, v0.x was more thoroughly used and tested, so it may have fewer bugs than this branch under development.

 ## Install

 Clone this repository somewhere on your system.